 Primary purpose of the role

-The Senior Risk Officer champions a culture of risk management and resilience, driving maturity across the organization.
+The Senior Risk Officer is a Line 2 role, championing a culture of risk management and resilience, driving maturity across the organization.
 They provide strategic guidance to management in implementing the Risk Management Framework, collaborating closely with DPHI stakeholders and programs to deliver expert advice and support in navigating risk and optimizing control environments.

 Key accountabilities